alisadeghiaghili/ETLWithPython/README.md

 # Introduction

-<p>Extract, Transform and Load (ETL) operations are of extreme importance in the role of a Data engineer.
-A data engineer
-extracts data from multiple sources and different file formats, transforms the extracted data to predefined settings and then loads the data to a database for further processing.
-In this lab, you will get hands-on practice of performing these operations.</p>
+Extract, Transform and Load (ETL) operations are of extreme importance in the role of a Data engineer.
+A data engineer extracts data from multiple sources and different file formats, transforms the extracted data to predefined settings and then loads the data to a database for further processing.
+In this lab, you will get hands-on practice of performing these operations.

 This Code: